sickuritywizard/Auth-Ninja/README.md

 # AuthNZ-Tester-007

-Automates AuthN and AuthZ.
+- For Automating the AuthN and AuthZ Test of APIs.
-Parses SwaggerFile (Json) file and extracts all the APIs.
+- Parses SwaggerFile (Json/Yaml) file and extracts all the APIs.

-#Usage
+## Usage
 ```
 Hardcode the values in the script, or provide respective flags.